 Can I use Express middleware in Fastify?

-Yes, via @fastify/express.
-You give up some performance because every middleware crosses the Express compatibility layer.
+Yes, via @fastify/express (full compatibility, higher overhead) or @fastify/middie (lighter compatibility, works for middleware that doesn’t call res.send).
+You give up some performance in exchange.
 Useful for migration, never for new code.

 Does Express 5 close the gap with async error handling?